 You can use the funds from the line of credit for any reason.
 There is no limitation on the use of the funds.
 The rates on those loans range from 4% to 6%, which is much lower than most traditional law firm lenders.

-So, if you’re worried about deferring legal fees because you think may need access to that money in the future, rest assured — if you need immediate funds, you can get a line of credit from the deferred compensation plan administrator.
+So, if you’re worried about deferring legal fees because you think may need access to capital in the future, rest assured — if you need immediate funds, you can get a line of credit from the deferred compensation plan administrator.
 The line of credit funds are not taxable (since it’s a loan), and you can use the funds to generate more cases, fund firm overhead and case expenses, or however you see fit.